Topological Data Analysis Applications in Natural Language Processing: A Survey: Topological Data Analysis

 Topology is defined as \textit{``the study of geometric properties and spatial relations unaffected by the continuous change of shape or size of figures,''} (Oxford Dictionary).
 TDA is then a collection of powerful techniques that can quantify the shape and structure of data~\cite{munch2017user}.
-While, there are alternatives to TDA (i.e., see Table \ref{tab:tda_alternatives}), TDA is the only technique that can extract not only local but global features, preserve the shape and structure of the data, and is still effective even with insufficient data.
-Two main techniques are used to extract TDA features - \textit{Persistent Homology} and \textit{Mapper}.
+Two main techniques are used to extract TDA features: \textit{Persistent Homology} and \textit{Mapper}.